johnarakas/Dockers-and-Kubernetes/Homework1/Readme.md

 I delte the repo tha I clone keeping only the files on public I could also delete the installations packets of hugo and git but I wasn't able to do so

+## 5

+You can find yam on workflows